Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ## Goals

-Our goal for this lesson is to expand our skills.
-We will practice handling more kinds of HTTP requests.
+Our goals for this lesson are to:

-We should walk away from this lesson understanding:
+- Explore more query functionality made available by Flask-SQLAlchemy
 - What are query strings and query parameters
 - How to access query parameters within our Flask app